 Structural Position of Themes and Goals.
 In J. Rooryck

 Baker, Mark.
-2011.
+2013.
 On agreement and its relationship to case: Some generative ideas and results.
-To appear in a special issue of Lingua, edited by Luigi Rizzi.
+Lingua 130: 14-32. (prepublication version)

 Baker, Mark.
-2010.
+2012.
 Theism and cognitive science.
-To appear in the Routledge Companion to Theism, edited by Charles Taliaferro and Stewart Goetz.
+In the Routledge Companion to Theism, edited by Charles Taliaferro and Stewart Goetz, Routledge.

 Baker, Mark.
 2009.
 Language Universals: Abstract not Mythological.
 To appear in Behavior and Brain Sciences 32:448-449, a commentary on a target article by Evans and Levinson.